-To configure the IP address of the Ethernet/IP communications gateway, connect the gateway to the Ethernet network then open a web browser window and type in the default IP address of the gateway and press enter.
-The Communications Gateway configuration page should load.
+To configure the IP address of the Ethernet/IP communications gateway, connect the gateway to the Ethernet network then open a web browser window (Google Chrome recommended) and type in the default IP address of the gateway (see Table 47: Gateway Default Settings below) and press enter.
+The PC/laptop being used to connect to the gateway needs to be on the same sub net as the gateway.
+The Communications Gateway configuration login page should load.
+For the gateway login use the following credentials (case sensitive):